 SimpleCV is an open source framework for building computer vision applications.
 With it, you get access to several high-powered computer vision libraries such as OpenCV – without having to first learn about bit depths, file formats, color spaces, buffer management, eigenvalues, or matrix versus bitmap storage.

 Now we can see how the motion is detected using the camera.
-By taking multiple images and subtracting their pixel matrix.
+Take multiple images and subtracting each image from the previous one.
 If their is no motion, the difference between the images will be almost equal to zero or a small value.
-Otherwise if motion detected, their will be a particular big value for the difference matrix.
+Otherwise if motion detected, the difference is a big value.
 This is the basic idea behind the motion detection.

 The python code for motion detection is given below

 d=b-a //subtracting the image pixels